faridIHA/Bioinformatics_pipeline_IHA/README.md

 # Code Compilation for Bioinformatics Projects at IHA

 Welcome to this repository!
 This collection showcases the codes and scripts used for various bioinformatics projects at the Institute for Advancing Health Through Agriculture (IHA), Texas A&M AgriLife Research, College Station, TX.
-The repository includes scripts for both RNA-Seq and DNA-Seq data analysis.
+The repository includes scripts for both RNA-Seq and DNA mapping analysis.

 Here's what you'll find:
 - **README file**